harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/step-groups.md

 ## Containerized step groups

-By default, the tasks performed by Harness CD steps are run on the Harness delegate host system, for example, the Kubernetes cluster where a Kubernetes delegate is running.
+By default, the tasks performed by Harness CD steps are run on the Harness Delegate host system, for example, the Kubernetes cluster where a Kubernetes delegate is running.

 To provide greater control over the resources used for CD steps, Harness also lets you use your own Kubernetes cluster as the runtime infrastructure for CD steps.